phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] Does the sim pass a scenery fuzzer test? (run with query parameter 'fuzzMouse')

 **Strings**
-- [ ] Are there any unused strings?
-(Strings that appear in the JSON file but are unused in the simulation should be removed).
+- [ ] Are there any unused strings in the English strings file?
 Note that this is detected automatically by `grunt build`, you don't need to manually check.
 - [ ] Are there any strings that are not being internationalized? (run with query parameter 'stringTest=x', you should see nothing but 'x' strings)
 - [ ] Does the sim layout gracefully handle internationalized strings that are twice as long as the English strings? (run with query parameter 'stringTest=double')
 - [ ] Does the sim layout gracefully handle internationalized strings that are exceptionally long? (run with query parameter 'stringTest=long')